tassock/mobilize-feed/README.md

 Demo frontend app using the Mobilize America API

 ## How to run app
-From the project directory, run:
+Check out a deployed version [here](https://tassock.github.io/mobilize-feed/), or clone it on your machine and run the following commands from the project directory:

 `npm install` to install dependencies